immerfallen/immerfallen/README.md

 <br />
 <br />

 Hi, I'm  [Maro de Melo](https://immerfallen.github.io/#home), a web developer student based in Brazil.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+A curious mind trying to understand how software development works.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.